megalithic/dotfiles/README.md

 This dotfiles repo is managed by [dotbot](https://github.com/anishathalye/dotbot).

-I have tried to be platform agnostic, but the majority of scripts that run here are for MacOS (specifically MacOS Big Sur at the time of this commit), with a handful of Debian/Ubuntu Linux specific platform scripts and provisions.
+I have tried to be platform agnostic, but the majority of scripts that run here are for MacOS (specifically MacOS Big Sur, non-M1, at the time of this commit), with a handful of Debian/Ubuntu Linux specific platform scripts and provisions.
 This means that certain tools/binaries I rely on may or may not install/configure on Linux.
 Though, I have tested it decently well on an Ubuntu-based Linode instance.